Sunrise (Shelby Lynne album)

-Sunrise is the debut album of American country music singer Shelby Lynne.
+Sunrise is the debut studio album of American country music singer Shelby Lynne.
 It was released in 1989 via Epic Records Nashville.
 Two singles were released from it: "The Hurtin' Side" and "Little Bits and Pieces".

 Content

 The album includes "Till You Were Gone", which was later covered by Mike Reid on his 1991 album Turning for Home.
 Bob Montgomery produced tracks 1, 3, 5, 6, and 10, while Billy Sherrill produced the rest of the album.

 Critical reception

 Giving it 3.5 out of 4 stars, Jack Hurst of the Chicago Tribune said that Lynne "can do it all vocally" and that her "music seems to well hotly out of dark and complex depths".